 What if I report on a potentially defamatory statement made in court or in an official government proceeding?

 In many states, fairly and accurately reporting on defamatory statements made during an official government proceeding, or in an official government document, will qualify as privileged and protect you from liability.
-This privilege is frequently known as the fair report privilege also applies to fairly and accurately reporting on statements made during legal proceedings, such as witness testimony at trial and statements made in court by courts & lawyers.
+This privilege is frequently known as the fair report privilege also applies to fairly and correctly reporting on statements made during legal proceedings, such as witness testimony at trial and statements made in court by courts & lawyers.
 The purpose of this privilege is to encourage coverage of matters of public concern without the fear of liability.
 Because the extent of this privilege changes by state, stations should consult with local lawyers with questions about whether the privilege applies to specific facts.

 Some state laws require a plaintiff to give the media organization an chance to retract the allegedly defamatory statement before filing a lawsuit.
 The retraction generally must be as conspicuous as the original statement.
 While these laws do not eliminate the plaintiff’s ability to file a lawsuit, they do reduce the amount of damages that the plaintiff can be recovered.
 In some states, a plaintiff can recover only special damages, such as, those damages related to specific monetary harm such as lost wages caused by the defamatory statement, as contrasted to punitive damages or general damages for injuries that are difficult to estimate, like pain & suffering.

 In many states, fairly and accurately reporting on defamatory statements made during an official government proceeding, or in an official government document, will qualify as privileged and protect you from liability.
 This privilege is frequently known as the fair report privilege also applies to fairly and accurately reporting on statements made during legal proceedings, such as witness testimony at trial and statements made in court by courts & lawyers.
-The purpose of this privilege is to encourage coverage of matters of public concern without the fear of liability.
+The purpose of this privilege is to encourage coverage of matters of concern without the fear of any liability.
 Because the extent of this privilege changes by state, stations should consult with local lawyers with questions about whether the privilege applies to specific facts.

 Legal Remedies for Defamation